-Step 3: Ignite the Burner (RM0050-RM0700 only)
+Step 3: Ignite the Burner

 ■ This procedure is written with the assumption the burner has a flame monitoring control system installed and operating.
 A proper purge cycle must be part of the system and purge timing should not be bypassed.